Buffalo Domestic Violence Lawyer

 Call our Buffalo Domestic Violence Lawyer for the Strong Legal Defense you Need

-If you have been charged with domestic violence, contact Buffalo Domestic Violence Lawyer Arthur L. Pressman, Attorney at Law at (716) 984-1795 or online.
+If you have been charged with domestic violence, contact Buffalo domestic violence lawyer Arthur L. Pressman, Attorney at Law at (716) 984-1795 or online.
 For your convenience, our office is on the subway line.
-Buffalo Domestic Violence Lawyer Pressman offers a free initial phone consultation seven days a week.
+Arthur Pressman offers a free initial phone consultation seven days a week.
+Contact us today and let him be your ticket to justice.